 The PJT sequence is blended (on-ground and on-line).
-Each PJT course meets synchronously during the first and sixth weeks of the session (either in person or online using a tool such as Zoom).
+Each PJT course meets synchronously during the first and last weeks of the session (either in person or on-line using a tool such as Zoom).
 The Faculty Mentor will review requirements for the particular PJT course during the first session.
-Students will present the results of their project findings for the PJT course during the sixth session.
+Students will present the results of their project findings for the PJT course during the final week of the session.